 Each year, we have a few spaces for volunteers to help with the marking and coordination of activities.
 We always have more applicants than positions.
 Most of the positions are filled from returning volunteers or previous “Spirit Award” winners.
 They have demonstrated that they have: maturity; character; high academic standards; familiarity with the Juku camp rules and regulations; and a disposition of being “friendly and patient” with children.
 Previous Camp Juku students and experienced volunteers from other camps will be considered, especially if they possess some teachable skills (rubik’s cube, dance, art…) and can help the whole summer.

 Max Tazumi is the main person involved in the selection of volunteers.
 If you are interested in volunteering, please email or text the following form to firstname.lastname@example.org or (416)737-7285 : ===> ORA – Camp Juku Volunteer Form v1.2

 What makes Camp Juku "awesome"?

 It could be the happy children willing to learn new things or the blend of academics with fun or the ever-changing variety of activities, games, and contests or the action-packed field trip days, but the whole camp is really made awesome because of the teachers.

 Teachers and volunteers have been carefully selected.
 Almost the complete staff, has a personal tie to Camp Juku or the Juku Learning Centre.
 In preparation for the camp, we have teacher orientation days where we cover all the procedures, games, and new activities.
-During the camp we have teacher meetings, usually at an all-you-can-eat restaurant, to discuss how to improve what we are doing.
+During the camp we have teacher meetings, to discuss how we can add to the “fun factor” of the camp.
 And at the end of camp, the teachers get together to reflect on this year’s camp and build ideas and enthusiasm for next year’s camp.
 We even have meeting during Christmas holidays and March Break.